The Legend of Zelda: The Wind Waker: Release and promotion

 The Wind Waker was released on December 13, 2002, in Japan, on March 24, 2003, in North America, and on May 2, 2003, in Europe.
 To promote the release, Nintendo offered a bonus disc as a pre-order incentive which included a GameCube port of Ocarina of Time as well as its previously unreleased expansion, Ura Zelda.
 Ura Zelda, largely an adaptation of Ocarina of Time with some changes, including new dungeon challenges, had been developed for the Nintendo 64's 64DD peripheral, but was shelved when that system failed.
 Ura Zelda was named Ocarina of Time Master Quest in North America and Europe.
 Ocarina of Time/Master Quest discs became popular items in their own right in North America, with some customers making and then cancelling pre-orders to get them.
 To avoid this issue in Europe, Nintendo released the item only in two-disc packages with The Wind Waker.

 In May 2003, Nintendo bundled The Wind Waker with limited edition GameCubes in North America and Europe.
 On November 17 that year, Nintendo launched another promotion via a compilation disc, The Legend of Zelda Collector's Edition.
-The disc includes ports of the original Legend of Zelda, Zelda II: The Adventure of Link, Ocarina of Time, and Majora's Mask, as well as a Wind Waker demo and two featurettes.
+The disc includes playable versions of the original Legend of Zelda, Zelda II: The Adventure of Link, Ocarina of Time, and Majora's Mask, as well as a Wind Waker demo and two featurettes.
 Never sold commercially, the Collector's Edition was included in another GameCube bundle and was made available to existing GameCube owners who either registered their system or subscribed to Nintendo Power.
 The compilation became a coveted item among fans; in the United Kingdom and Ireland, the 1000 allotted copies were claimed within minutes.
 To satisfy frustrated customers there, Nintendo offered additional copies to those who purchased select GameCube games.